xNehel/Mini-YT/README.md

-Created this project to learn basics of React (JSX / ES6), YouTube API and simple use of Lodash.
+Created this project to learn basics of React (JSX / ES6 and state/props), YouTube API and simple use of Lodash.